ArianaMartinMartinez/JobTracker/README.md

 ## 💼 Proyect guide

-On the home page there is a table with all the offers you have previously inserted (via API).
+On the home page there is a table with all the offers you have previously inserted.

 We can see the date when the offer was added, the job title, the company, a link that leads to the offer, if it is 'In progress' of 'Finished' and a button that leads to the detailed view.

+At the top of the page we can also see a button that leads to a form to create a new offer.

 We also have the date of the last update of the offers, which refers to the date of creation of the last comment that has been added to each one.
 If we don't have any comments for an offer, instead of the date it will show a message 'There's no progress yet'.